-The end of the year is a smart time to prepare your ag business for the coming year.
+The end of the year is a smart time to prepare your farm business for the coming year.
 Crops have been harvested and stored.
 You’re wrapping up this year’s obligations.
 Cold, snow or rain may keep you indoors where there’s plenty to do.
 Take advantage of the coming weeks to work on the following recommendations:

 - Take stock of your assets.